-22.0 Single Central Record (SCR)
+22. Single central record (SCR)

-The school keeps an SCR which records all staff, including agency and third-party supply staff, and teacher trainees on salaried routes, who work at the school.
+The school keeps a SCR which records all staff, including agency and third-party supply staff, and teacher trainees on salaried routes, who work at the school.

-All members of the proprietor body are also recorded on the SCR.
+All members of the governing body are also recorded on the SCR.